-Student loan disbursements will be made no earlier than 30 days after the first day of the term as part of our default prevention plan.
+Student loan disbursements for first-time borrowers will be made no earlier than 30 days after the first day of the term.

 XV.
 Pell Grant Processing

 "Cross-Over Payment Period" is any period that includes both June 30th and July 1.
 For the purposes of federal financial aid programs, this period must be assigned to a specific financial aid award year.
 These years begin each July 1.